research

 Cybernetics and Intelligent Systems

-Certain relevant technological aspects of my research and artistic practice entail the adaptation of various AI and A-life techniques.
+Certain relevant technological aspects of my research and artistic practice entail the adaptation of various cybernetic, and artificial intelligence techniques.
 Most of these come from technologists whose research methods or views resonate with the phenomenological view that holds that mind, body and world are inextricable.
 Examples include reinforcement learning and the electrochemical machines of Gordon Pask.

 References